Hien997/React-native/README.md

 **i18n**
 This is where your translations will live if you are using `react-native-i18n`.

-**models**
-This is where your app's models will live.
-Each model has a directory which will contain the `mobx-state-tree` model file, test file, and any other supporting files like actions, types, etc.

 **navigators**
 This is where your `react-navigation` navigators will live.